EMCL-EU/EMCL-EU.github.io/content/admission.md

 <!--*In case you do not want to be considered for a scholarship, but apply solely as a self-payer, please contact [emcl@rug.nl](mailto:emcl@rug.nl) for the procedure.*-->

 ### Application form
-The application form is available in DOC (Microsoft Word) format [here](/files/application2025.doc).
+The application form is available in DOC (Microsoft Word) format [here](/files/application2025-new.doc).

 ### Deadline
-Applications need to be submitted no later than December 1, 2024.
+Applications need to be submitted no later than December 15, 2024.

-You can apply for the programme starting October 15, 2024 and we recommend to submit your application well before the deadline, so that the Admissions Office can verify whether your application contains all the required documents.
+You can apply for the programme starting with the Studielink registration October 15, 2024.
+We recommend to submit your application with the additional documents as soon as the link becomes available, so that the EMCL office can verify whether your application contains all the required documents.

 ## Consortium fee
 <!--Each year, a certain number of scholarships are available through the Erasmus+ programme of the European Union.
 More information on the scholarship amounts can be found in [this document](/files/scholarships.pdf).